Dear Home-Ec 101,

 Laundry detergent isn’t just one thing, it is a blend of ingredients in either a solution or powdered form.
 Some of it is soap, some detergent, some surfactants, water conditioners, and then we get to the perfumes and dyes.

-Hard water is water that has calcium and magnesium in solution and these dissolved minerals cause a lot of headaches in laundry.
+Hard water is water that has calcium and magnesium in solution and these dissolved minerals cause a lot of headaches in your laundry.
 If they are not suspended in water when the wash water or rinse water is drained, the magnesium and calcium can cling to clothing causing fabrics to feel stiff and dulling the color.
-Think of it a bit like looking through a slightly dirty window, usually you can’t focus on the dirt, but your view of the outside world isn’t as bright and clear due to the slight film obscuring the view.
+Think of it a bit like looking through a slightly dirty window usually, you can’t focus on the dirt, but your view of the outside world isn’t as bright and clear due to the slight film obscuring the view.